Does Divorce Jurisdiction Matter?

 All assets are on the table in an English divorce, not just the assets you acquired during the marriage.
 Parties are required to make full and frank disclosure of all of their worldwide assets, and the courts have wide discretion to re-distribute those assets to achieve a fair outcome.
 For example, they might order the transfer of property anywhere in the world, the sharing of a pension, or the payment of monthly maintenance payments potentially up until the death of either party.

-Other countries may take a very different – and potentially less generous – view when dividing assets, pensions and investments and making spousal maintenance awards.
+Other countries may take a different, potentially less generous view when dividing assets, pensions and investments and making spousal maintenance awards.
 The jurisdiction that is secured can mean a dramatically different divorce settlement.

-The best advice is to speak to a solicitor as soon as you can.
+The best advice is to speak to a solicitor as soon as possible.
 They can determine if you are eligible for a divorce based in England and Wales and whether it’s the right forum for you.
-The decision not only is based on the potential value of the settlement but also on other factors such as how difficult it will be to locate, transfer or sell assets that are located overseas.
-It can be costly and time-consuming to enforce an English divorce settlement through a foreign court – a solicitor can provide the necessary guidance.
+The decision is not only based on the potential value of the settlement but also on other factors, such as how difficult it will be to locate, transfer or sell assets that are located overseas.
+Enforcing an English divorce settlement through a foreign court can be costly and time-consuming – a solicitor can provide the necessary guidance.

 Share this article